carpentries-incubator/tei-xml/_episodes/02-elements-attributes.md

 - "Mark up a description with TEI by hand and in an editor."
 keypoints:
 - "You can mark up a manuscript using fewer than 20 different elements.
 FIXME"
-- "OTHER KEY POINTS?
+- "Use a combination of elements and attributes to effectively mark up a manuscript.
 FIXME"
 ---

 Building on first workshop, getting stuck in to manuscript description.